When does weed withdrawal start?

 Best focus: hydration, meals, movement, and environmental changes when urges spike.

 This is where many people feel tested.
 Irritability and anxiety often rise.
 Evenings become high-risk, especially if your old pattern was “finish day, then smoke.”
 Mental narratives can get louder: “Maybe I should just do it once.”
+If you want a tighter survival guide for this opening phase, read about the first week after quitting weed.

 You are not weak in this phase.
 You are in predictable withdrawal dynamics.
 Use short-response tools repeatedly and avoid all-or-nothing decisions at night.